AdirBiran/CTFs-Writeups/HackTheBox/Bank.md

 <img width="252" alt="5-inc-dir" src="https://user-images.githubusercontent.com/21021400/142859652-152fabf7-7021-470f-ad30-c016bd491966.png">
 </p>

-Trying to investigate the php files from the gobuster results,
+Trying to investigate the php files from the gobuster results.
-we will try reach index.php file with the help of Burpsuite.
+We will try reach index.php file with the help of Burpsuite.

 Opening Burpsuite, turning on FoxyProxy on the browser and entering http://bank.htb/index.php to intercept the request and response.
 Inside Burpsuite, intercepting the response to this request and forwarding it.